 Look at the land outside of your site to see what’s there.
 Talk to your neighbours about what they’re doing and what you want to do.
 Find out if they share your rewilding ambitions or might with a bit of encouragement.
 Consider some specifics.
 Can you connect those disparate pieces of woodland?
 Could you give access to a neighbour’s grazing animals?
 If you’re bordering a nature reserve or a designated site, can you help create a larger space for wildlife?

 Connectivity and scale is crucial in nature.
-Connecting up rewilding areas gives wildlife the best chance to thrive.
-It’s good for people too – you can support each other while supporting the rebuilding of ecosystems (so remember to join our Rewilding Network).
+Connecting up rewilding areas and conservation sites gives wildlife the best chance to thrive.
+It’s good for people too – you can support each other while supporting the rebuilding of ecosystems.
 The larger the area you’re rewilding, the less management is required and the more you can relax and let natural processes lead the way.

 You need a plan.
 It can be in your head, or it can be a beautifully constructed document with the i’s dotted and the t’s crossed.
 But try to have an idea of what actions you want to take.
-Rewilding is not about having a hard and fast endpoint in mind.
-It’s about helping nature do its thing and go its own way as much as possible.
-But you need to determine and plan the interventions that will help to kick-start the rewilding process.
+Rewilding is not about having targets and end-goals in mind; it’s about helping nature do its thing and go its own way as much as possible.
+You need to determine and plan the interventions that will help restore the missing ecosystem processes and kick-start rewilding.
 Think of it as a marathon with a sprint start.
-Rewilding is a long-term thing but you want to do as much as you can to get things going.
+Rewilding is a long-term commitment, but you want to restore as much as you can to get things going.

 You might want to go back to step 3 and get that expert to help you.
 And keep in mind that the next step lies at the heart of rewilding…